Preview

 First half

-A vocal Turner Stadium welcomed the two sides onto the pitch as the hot tempered encountered between the clubs that became bitter rivals in the past decade was evident.
-The tense atmosphere was on the pitch as well as Igor Zlatanovic’s rough tackle on Issouf Sissokho saw the Beersheva striker booked by referee Yigal Frid.
+A vocal Turner Stadium welcomed the two sides onto the pitch as the hot-tempered encounter between the clubs that became bitter rivals in the past decade was evident.
+The tense atmosphere was on the pitch as well as Igor Zlatanovic’s rough tackle on Issouf Sissokho saw the Be’ersheva striker booked by referee Yigal Frid when he should have been shown the red card.
 Maccabi came close to draw first blood three minutes later as Saied Abu Farchi carried a counterattack through the middle before slipping the ball to Kervin Andrade whose right foot shot narrowly missed the target.

 In the 17th minute Be’ersheva were awarded a penalty after a shot was deflected out by Tyrese Asante.
 Kings Kangwa floated in the corner which was handled by Ali Camara before Frid awarded a penalty.
-Zlatanovoc stepped up sent Ofek Melika the wrong way to put the hosts in front.
-Maccabi responded almost instantly as Sagiv Jehezkel found Kervin Andrade in the box but goalkeeper Ofir Marciano pulled a fingertip save to turn the ball for a corner.
+Zlatanovoc stepped up and fired his penalty past Ofek Melika to put the hosts in front.
+Maccabi responded almost instantly as Sagiv Jehezkel found Kervin Andrade in the box, but goalkeeper Ofir Marciano pulled a fingertip save to turn the ball for a corner.
 The resulting corner also led to a penalty in almost identical fashion as Djibril Diop handled the ball preventing Asante from heading it.
-Frid didn’t award a spot kick initially but VAR intervened and gave Maccabi a chance to go level.
-Dor Peretz stepped up, kept his calm and fired in the penalty to score his 18th league goal and silence Turner.
-In the 27th minute however the hosts were back in front as Kings Kangwa received the ball from Amir Ganah and from the edge of the area managed to find the bottom corner of Melika to set the score at 2-1.
+Frid didn’t award a spot kick initially, but VAR intervened and gave Maccabi a chance to go level.
+Dor Peretz stepped up, kept his calm, and drilled in the penalty to score his 18th league goal and silence Turner.
+In the 27th minute however the hosts were back in front as Kings Kang exchanged passes with Amir Ganah and from the edge of the area managed to find the bottom corner of Melika to set the score at 2-1.

-Five minutes after the half hour mark Maccabi were back on level terms as Sissokho managed to intercept a pass before slipping the ball to Andrade who swept in the second equaliser of the match.
+Five minutes after the half hour mark Maccabi were back on level terms as Sissokho managed to intercept a pass before carving B’ersheva’s defense to release Andrade who swept in the second equalizer of the match.

 Second half

 Emir Sahiti was booked for a foul on Lukas Ventura six minutes after the hour mark as this was the Kosovar’s final contribution on the night.
 Three minutes later Sahiti came off as part of a double change which Miller made and saw him and Jehezkel replaced by Elad Madmon and Noam Ben Harosh.
-In the 75th minute Melika pulled a stunning reflex save which could easily compete as the save of the season as the 21-year-old managed to get a hand and tip Javon East’s close range volley onto the post and out.
+In the 75th minute Melika pulled a stunning reflex save which could easily compete as the save of the season.
+The 21-year-old managed to get a hand and tip Javon East’s close-range powerful volley onto the post and out for a corner.
 Two minutes later Melika could do nothing to deny Be’ersheva from taking the lead as East managed to find fellow substitute Zahi Ahmad unmarked at the far post as he tapped the ball home from point blank range.
-In the 84th minute Be’ersheva were 4-2 up as Miguel Vitor was at the end of a Kangwa cross before the veteran defender headed the ball past Melika.
+Miller sent in Raz Shlomo for Abu farchi as his fifth and final change.
+But the hosted were boosted by their lead and scored another three minutes later.
+Miguel Vitor was at the end of a Kangwa free kick as the veteran defender headed the ball past Melika to seal the victory.